Tag: Relationship Advice

 These behaviors destroyed our sex life.

-Like a bottomless pit that takes but never gives back, porn left me drained of my vitality.
+Like a bottomless pit that takes and never gives back, porn left me drained of my vitality.

 Feeling horny isn’t a problem.